Lauren Boebert, whose teen son got his girlfriend pregnant, says she doesn't want to 'nitpick what the Bible says is right and wrong'

 The congresswoman has been vocal about her religious views, often invoking God when talking about politics.

-In February, she also suggested without evidence or substantiation that God used her to stand up to "demons" like Rep. Kevin McCarthy.
+In February, she also suggested without evidence or substantiation that God used her to stand up to "demons" such as Rep. Kevin McCarthy.

-Representatives for Boebert did not immediately respond to Insider's request for comment sent outside regular business hours.
+Representatives for Boebert did not immediately respond to a request for comment from Insider sent outside regular business hours.

 Read the original article on Business Insider